 Length and Difficult: 37 km | 4 sections | Easy - Moderate

-Imagine getting off the ferry in Langdale and being able to mountain bike or hike all the way to Earl's Cove through approximately 80 kms (50 mi) of uninterrupted nature.
+Imagine getting off the ferry in Langdale and being able to mountain bike or hike all the way to Earl's Cove through approximately 80 km (50 mi) of uninterrupted nature.
 The Sunshine Coast Regional District made the dream a reality with the completion of phase one of the Suncoaster Trail connecting Earl's Cove to Halfmoon Bay.
-The trail has been designed to accommodate hikers, bikers, horseback riders, and in certain portions, even ATV's.
+The trail has been designed to accommodate hikers, bikers, horseback riders, and, in certain portions, even ATVs.

-Phase one of the Suncoaster Trail is 37 km long, about two metres wide, and travels through old Crown land forest roadways and trails along a series of beautiful lakes.
+Phase one of the Suncoaster Trail is 37 km long, about two metres wide, and travels through forest roadways and trails along a series of beautiful lakes.
 There are exit points near Sunshine Coast communities, giving users access to some of the Coast's finest accommodations and services.

 Suncoaster Trail.

-Entering the trail at Earl's Cove the first lake you will encounter is Klein Lake where there is rustic, lakeside camping for those who want to stop overnight.
+Entering the trail at Earl's Cove, the first lake you will encounter is Klein Lake, where there is rustic, lakeside camping for those who want to stop overnight.
 If you travel about another 1/2 hour to an hour, you will reach Ruby Lake and Ruby Lake Resort via the nature trails of the Iris Griffiths Centre.
-The Resort has a wonderful restaurant with the best northern Italian cuisine on the Coast as well as offering first class accommodations in their lakeside resort.
+Ruby Lake Resort offers a seasonal restaurant with the best northern Italian cuisine on the Coast and a variety of accommodations, including fully appointed upscale cabins and safari-style glamping tents in their lakeside resort.

-Just past the golf course, at McKay Road it is necessary to travel on the highway for several kilometers to Menacher Road.
-In actual fact there is a trail through here, but it is not officially part of the Suncoaster because there is a bridge over Anderson Creek that is not wide or strong enough for ATV's (click here to check that out).
-Be sure to stop for a bite to eat at the roadside grill where you can get a cold drink and a burger to sustain you until your next stop.
-If you want to make another detour, head down Garden Bay Road until you get to Garden Bay Lake where again you can refresh with a swim in the crystal clear lake.
-The Katherine Lake Regional Park entrance is across from Garden Bay Lake and offers great campsites and a sweet lake for swimming.
-This campsite has washrooms and showers as well.
+Just past the golf course, at McKay Road, it is necessary to travel on the highway for several kilometres to Menacher Road.
+While there is a trail through here, it is not officially part of the Suncoaster because there is a bridge over Anderson Creek that is not wide or strong enough for ATV's (click here to check that out).
+If you want to make another detour, head down Garden Bay Road to Garden Bay Lake, where again you can refresh with a swim in the crisp, clear water.
+Nearby, Katherine Lake Regional Park's entrance is across from Garden Bay Lake and offers great campsites and a swimming lake with a sandy beach, excellent for families and kids.
+Katherine Lake campsite offers washrooms and showers as well.

 Suncoaster Trail.

-At this point, you can turn right and head down to Highway 101 and turn left to follow it approximately 13 kms into Sechelt.
-However, if you think you'd like to take a back roads and trail route into Sechelt click here for directions.
-Or, easily book transportation to and from the trail head of the Suncoaster Trail via the Coastal Rides App.
+At this point, you can turn right and head down to Highway 101, and then turn left to follow it approximately 13 km into Sechelt.
+However, if you think you'd like to take back roads and trail route into Sechelt click here for directions.
+Or, book transportation to and from the trailhead of the Suncoaster Trail via the Coastal Rides App.

 Features